TF2Autobot/tf2autobot/.github/contributing.md

 ### Reporting bugs

-Please don't use GitHub issues for questions, we have a [Discord server](https://discord.tf2automatic.com) for that.
+Please don't use GitHub issues for questions, we have a [Main TF2 Automatic Discord server](https://discord.tf2automatic.com) and [IdiNium's Discord server](https://discord.gg/ZrVT7mc) for that.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find that you don't need to create one.
 When creating a bug report please include as many details as possible.

 * **Make sure that it an actual problem.** You might be able to find the cause of the problem and fix it yourself.
 Most importantly, check if you can reproduce the problem.
 * **Check perviously made issues** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
-* **Ask for help in the [Discord server](https://discord.tf2automatic.com).** Someone might know the issue and tell you what to do to fix it.
+* **Ask for help in the [Discord server](https://discord.tf2automatic.com) or [IdiNium's Discord server](https://discord.gg/ZrVT7mc).** Someone might know the issue and tell you what to do to fix it.

 #### How to submit a bug report

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you have determined that it is a bug, create an issue and provide following information by filling in [the template](https://github.com/Nicklason/tf2-automatic/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+After you have determined that it is a bug, create an issue and provide following information by filling in [the template](https://github.com/idinium96/tf2autobot/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).

 #### Before submitting a bug report